Floyd Mayweather Jr. vs. Victor Ortiz

+Background

+Having defeated Andre Berto by unanimous decision in April 2011 to win the WBC welterweight title Victor Ortiz was linked to both a rematch with Berto and a rematch with former conqueror Marcos Maidana.

+However on June 7, Floyd Mayweather Jr. announced via Twitter that he was set to challenge Ortiz on September 17, ending a 16 month absence from the ring.
+This would be Mayweather's first world title bout since his victory over Ricky Hatton in 2007.

-Floyd Mayweather Jr. vs. Victor Ortiz, billed as Star Power, was a championship fight for Ortiz's WBC welterweight title.
-The bout was held on September 17, 2011, at the MGM Grand in Paradise, Nevada, Nevada and televised via HBO PPV.
-As a part of a split-site doubleheader, the broadcast also featured the Saul Alvarez vs. Alfonso Gomez light middleweight championship bout taking place at the Staples Center in Los Angeles, California.
+The bout was held at the MGM Grand in Paradise, Nevada, Nevada and televised via HBO PPV as part of a split-site doubleheader, the broadcast also featured the Canelo Álvarez vs. Alfonso Gómez light middleweight championship bout taking place at the Staples Center in Los Angeles, California.

 The fight

 From round one, Mayweather used his speed, skills and accurate right hand to tag Ortiz repeatedly.
 Mayweather seemed in control through the first three rounds (judges scores: 30–27, 30–27, 29–28 for Mayweather), but in the fourth round, Ortiz found some success, landing a few shots and stinging Mayweather before backing him into the corner.
 Ortiz hit Mayweather in the face with an apparently intentional headbutt, busting open a cut on the inside and outside of Mayweather's mouth.
 Referee Joe Cortez immediately called timeout and penalised Ortiz a point for the foul.
 Ortiz, seemingly acknowledging his wrongdoing, hugged and kissed Mayweather in the corner.
 Cortez motioned the fighters back together to resume the fight.
 The fighters touched gloves and Mayweather seemed to half-heartedly return another hug from Ortiz.
 Then, with Cortez looking away from Mayweather, and as the fighters separated from the hug, Mayweather caught Ortiz with a left hook.
 Ortiz was stunned by the punch and, still not raising his hands to defend himself, was hit with a flush right to the face.
 Ortiz dropped straight onto the canvas and was unable to beat Cortez's count.